Translated from Hebrew by Josh Friedlander

-One of the greatest pleasures of spending a whole day in a climate-controlled hotel bed is the delicate feeling of simultaneous alienation and intimacy.
+One of the greatest pleasures of spending a whole day in a climate-controlled hotel bed is the delicate feeling of simultaneous alienation and intimacy, asceticism and bourgeois comfort.
 You are lying in the middle of a strange city, the language droning on the TV is not yours.
 Your room is a temporary lodging space with its generic hotel carpets, reading lamps and mini-bar.
 But during your short period of full occupancy and no cleaning service, it’s all yours; the room is very small, almost body-sized, so you get used to each other quickly, your stuff spread all over the floor.

 The main problem affecting a hotel casanier is the repeated interruptions of hotel staff, who are in an apparent frenzy to organise the room and erase any budding traces of personal history.
 The knocks start gently, around ten, and increase in aggression after noon.
 The first two days I ignored the pounding, but on the third, the attendant—an Indian guy named Zahir—tried a new tactic, and phoned to ask if I was expecting to leave the room eventually.
 I knew that sooner or later I’d need to get to a supermarket to replace the overpriced minibar snacks I’d been devouring, so we agreed on forty minutes later, my place.